Glee (TV series): Series overview

 The series centers on a show choir and glee club at the fictional William McKinley High School in Lima, Ohio.
-Spanish teacher Will Schuester (Matthew Morrison) takes over the glee club after former teacher Sandy Ryerson (Stephen Tobolowsky) is fired for inappropriate contact with a student, and attempts to restore the newly named "New Directions" to its former glory while tending to his developing feelings for his co-worker, guidance counselor Emma Pillsbury (Jayma Mays).
+Spanish teacher Will Schuester (Matthew Morrison) takes over the club after former teacher Sandy Ryerson (Stephen Tobolowsky) is fired for inappropriate conduct.
+Will's attempts to restore the renamed "New Directions" to its former glory are made difficult due to marital issues with his wife Terri Schuester (Jessalyn Gilsig) and his developing feelings for his co-worker, guidance counselor Emma Pillsbury (Jayma Mays).
 Will must also defend the glee club's existence from scheming cheerleading coach Sue Sylvester (Jane Lynch) and at times, school Principal Principal Figgins (Iqbal Theba).
-The series gives focus to the lives of the eventual members of the New Directions: their romances, their love of singing and desire for popularity clashing with their membership in the low-status club, and the many vicissitudes that come with high school and teenhood.
+The series gives focus to the lives of the eventual members of the New Directions: their romances, their love of singing and desire for popularity clashing with their membership in the low-status club, and the many vicissitudes that come with high school and teen-hood.

 The first season follows the New Directions competing for the first time on the show choir circuit, from their win at the Sectionals competition (episode 13) to their loss at Regionals (episode 22).
-Social issues explored in this season include sex, relationship problems, homosexuality, teenage pregnancy, disabilities, acceptance.
-Will Schuester's (Matthew Morrison) marital issues are also in the spotlight in the first season, as his then wife Terri Schuester (Jessalyn Gilsig), Will's high school sweetheart and manipulative wife, fakes a pregnancy to trap Will in their marriage.
-This storyline jumpstarts Will and Emma Pillsbury's (Jayma Mays) romantic storyline as they get together for the first time after Will and Terri's divorce.
-Terri and Will's storyline was very popular amongst fans and can be attributed to part of the shows quick success.
-The inaugural members of the New Directions include Rachel Berry (Lea Michele), an ambitious performer driven by her dreams of becoming a Broadway theatre star; Finn Hudson (Cory Monteith), the school's sometimes-slow-witted star quarterback; Artie Abrams (Kevin McHale), a boy with a physical disability; Kurt Hummel (Chris Colfer), an effeminate, openly gay boy; Mercedes Jones (Amber Riley), an aspiring vocal diva whose talents go unrecognized; Tina Cohen-Chang (Jenna Ushkowitz), a shy goth longing to be popular; Noah "Puck" Puckerman (Mark Salling), a delinquent in need of direction; and Quinn Fabray (Dianna Agron), a popular cheerleader who experiences a teenage pregnancy and was asked to sell her baby to Terri in hopes of successfully tricking Will into thinking Terri actually had his baby.
+Social issues explored in this season include sex, relationship problems, homosexuality, teenage pregnancy, disabilities, and acceptance.
+The inaugural members of the New Directions include Rachel Berry (Lea Michele), an ambitious performer driven by her dreams of becoming a Broadway theatre star; Finn Hudson (Cory Monteith), the school's sometimes-slow-witted star quarterback; Artie Abrams (Kevin McHale), a boy with a physical disability; Kurt Hummel (Chris Colfer), an effeminate, openly gay boy; Mercedes Jones (Amber Riley), an aspiring vocal diva whose talents go unrecognized; Tina Cohen-Chang (Jenna Ushkowitz), a shy goth longing to be popular; Noah "Puck" Puckerman (Mark Salling), a delinquent in need of direction; and Quinn Fabray (Dianna Agron), a popular cheerleader who experiences a teenage pregnancy.